ogletrees/GEE_post_analysis/analysis.md

 ---
 title: "Earth Engine Post Analysis"
 ---
-Google Earth Engine is a platform for analyzing satellite data and makes this type of work much easier for the researcher.
-To quote from the [source](https://earthengine.google.com):

-> Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth's surface.

-Earth Engine was started in 2010 (as far as I can tell) and has become a great tool for doing simple to complex analysis of satellite imagery.

-If you use Earth Engine you might encounter issues that others can help with.
-Of course, you should consult the documentation first, but a help forum is available where other users and staff can help out.
-In my work I have found many answers on the forum and this led me to wonder what has been discussed in the many posts over time.

 # The Data

 Post titles were sourced from the forum page.
 Basically I just scrolled to the bottom and saved that page as `.html`.
 Then the `.html` file could be scraped in R. I only used post titles as scraping post text seems very complicated for Google Groups that require signing in.